General Child Neurology

 • At least two of the following headache characteristics: (1) unilateral pain, (2) pulsatility, (3) moderate or severe pain intensity, and (4) aggravation by or causing avoidance of routine physical activity.
 For children and adolescents, bilateral headaches are more likely.
 Unilateral headaches often start to occur in late adolescence.
 In addition, during the headache, the individual must have at least one of the following: (1) nausea or vomiting or (2) photophobia and phonophobia. |

 Chronic migraine.
 Chronic migraine is diagnosed when headaches occur for 15 days or more per month for at least 3 months, and migraine headache (with or without aura) occurs on at least 8 of those days.
 Tension-type headaches usually occur on the remaining headache days.
-The most common cause for chronic migraine is medication overuse.
+The most common cause for chronic migraine is medication overuse, though there are some controversies.
 If medication overuse is present, diagnoses of both chronic migraine and medication-overuse headaches are appropriate.
 The demarcation is arbitrary between chronic migraine (15 headache days or more per month for 3 or more months) and episodic migraine (fewer than 15 days per month), and there is no biological difference between the two types (01).
-During some months (eg, school holidays and summer vacation), a child with chronic migraine can have fewer than 15 headache days per month, and during those months, the child has episodic migraine (69).
+During some months (eg, school holidays and summer vacation), a child with chronic migraine can have fewer than 15 headache days per month, and during those months, the child would carry a diagnosis of episodic migraine (96).

 Subforms of migraine with aura.
 Please note that many of the headache types commonly referred to as “complicated migraine” are classified as subtypes of migraine with aura.